KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * designing the data collection application for a survey data and data management.
+              * designing the data collection application for a survey data and data management;
-              * applied the KE XU methodology as outlined by the ([WHO](https://www.who.int/)) to analyze household health expenditures and identified households vulnerable to catastrophic health expenditures.
+              * applied the KE XU methodology as outlined by the ([WHO](https://www.who.int/)) to analyze household health expenditures and identified households vulnerable to catastrophic health expenditures;
               * conducted in-depth examination of the intricate interplay between poverty and health expenditures, illuminating insights that enrich the understanding of this relationship and inform potential interventions.
         - title: Research Scientist (internship)
           company: Nigerien National Institute of Statistics (INS) & National Information Platforms for Nutrition (NIPN)